 You can also find the stretching exercise on the youtube video below.
 Perform it a few times a day.

 It is possible that when you perform this tennis elbow stretching exercise you don’t feel the pain or tension in your elbow but rather in your wrist or your forearm.
-This means that the extensor carpi radialis muscle doesn’t move well.
-This will maintain the pressure on the tendon and prevent you from recovering.
+This means that the muscle doesn’t move well.
+This will maintain the pressure on the damaged tendon and prevent you from recovering.

 This is the main cause why some people don’t recover.
 This factor is often overlooked and will result in a chronic elbow injury.